8th Fighter Squadron: F-22A Raptor era

 The inactivation of the 8th, however, was brief as it was reactivated on 25 Sept 2009, and equipped with the Lockheed Martin F-22A Raptor.
-The 8th, was the second of two F-22A squadrons to be activated at Holloman and joined the previously-equipped 7th Fighter Squadron.
+The 8th, was the second of two F-22A squadrons to be activated at Holloman and joined the previously equipped 7th Fighter Squadron.
 The squadron was equipped with 18 F-22s, the last aircraft being received in 2010.

 The 8th Fighter Squadron deployed frequently to overseas locations in support of United States objectives.
 However, after less than two years of operating F-22s, in 2010 it was announced that the squadron would stand down due to the Air Force's Raptor fleet consolidation plan, which called for Holloman to give up its two squadrons of F-22s for two General Dynamics F-16 Fighting Falcon training squadrons.
 As a result, some of the 8th FS F-22s went temporarily to the 7th Fighter Squadron, while others were transferred to the 3d Wing at Joint Base Elmendorf-Richardson, Alaska; the 1st Fighter Wing at Joint Base Langley-Eustis, Virginia, and to the USAF Weapons School at Nellis Air Force Base, Nevada.

 In May 2011, the squadron became non-operational and on 15 July 2011, the 8th Fighter squadron was inactivated.

 F-16 Fighting Falcon era

-The 8th Fighter Squadron was reactivated at Holloman Air Force Base, with the formal activation ceremony taking place on 4 August 2017, as a F-16 "Viper" unit and part of the 54th Fighter Group, which was then a geographically-separated unit of the 56th Fighter Wing from Luke Air Force Base, Arizona.
+The 8th Fighter Squadron was reactivated at Holloman Air Force Base, with the formal activation ceremony taking place on 4 August 2017, as a F-16 Fighting Falcon unit and part of the 54th Fighter Group, which was then a geographically separated unit of the 56th Fighter Wing from Luke Air Force Base, Arizona.
 In October 2018, the Fighter Group was re-aligned under the 49th Wing when Holloman was allocated to AETC.
 As a formal training unit, the personnel of the 8th FS instruct F-16 initial, transition, and instructor upgrade training.
 They fly alongside the 311th and 314th Fighter Squadrons at Holloman.
-Wool!